Last Updated on 28 November 2025 by Cycloscope

 Here’s what Carolyn has to suggest for all those who are planning their first bike trip:

-Pick a destination that has more interesting things along it than just riding your bike.
-That way you have distractions if you get frustrated or discouraged along the way.
-I find cycle touring to be either the best of times or the worst of times with very little “middle of the road” stuff.
-Don’t think you have to do everything all at once either.
+Pick a destination with more interesting things along the way than just riding your bike.
+That way, you have distractions if you get frustrated or discouraged along the way.
+I find cycle touring to be either the best of times or the worst of times, with tiny “middle of the road” stuff.
+Don’t think you have to do everything all at once, either.

 You can bite off different challenges after you have mastered others.
-I jumped right into foreign solo touring when I was younger but broke my son in gradually.
-He still isn’t as passionate about cycling as I am but he does enjoy meeting people along the way which is actually the best part of touring.
-The key thing to keep in mind is everybody is different so structure your trips to suit your preferences.
+I jumped right into foreign solo touring when I was younger, but broke my son in gradually.
+He still isn’t as passionate about cycling as I am, but he does enjoy meeting people along the way, which is actually the best part of touring.
+The key thing to keep in mind is that everybody is different, so structure your trips to suit your preferences.
 All the suggestions are just great info to mull over.
 Have fun!

 1. Victoria Region